Cell Sorting Protocol

 - Load cell suspension into flow cytometer

-- Set FSC/SSC gates to capture live bacterial population
+- Set FSC/SSC gates to capture live bacterial population (see gating strategy above)

 - Load 384-well plate onto sorting stage